Golden 1 Center: Professional

 The Sacramento Kings began using the arena since the 2016–2017 NBA season.
 The Kings' first game at the arena was on October 10, 2016, against Maccabi Haifa B.C. in a preseason game, winning 135–96.
 Their first regular-season game at the arena was on October 27, 2016, as the Kings lost to the San Antonio Spurs, 102–94.

 College

 The National Collegiate Athletic Association (NCAA) announced Sacramento as a host city for the first and second rounds of the 2017 NCAA Division I men's basketball tournament on March 17 and 19, 2017.
-The arena will host the first and second rounds of the NCAA Division I men's basketball tournament in 2023.
+The arena hosted the first and second rounds of the NCAA Division I men's basketball tournament in 2023.
 Sacramento was also selected to host the regionals of the NCAA Division I women's basketball tournament in 2026.

 High school

-The arena has been home to the California Interscholastic Federation (CIF) High School Basketball State Championships since 2017.
+The arena has been home to the California Interscholastic Federation (CIF) High School Basketball State Championships and CIF Sac-Joaquin Section Basketball Championships since 2017.

-Concerts

 Politics

-The winter 2020 legislative session of the California State Legislature was conducted at the Golden 1 Center to facilitate social distancing during the COVID-19 pandemic.
+The winter 2020 legislative session of the California State Legislature was conducted at Golden 1 Center to facilitate social distancing during the COVID-19 pandemic.